kobi-hari-courses/2409-algosec-angular/module 02/exercises/README.md

      ```

 5. **Debug using VS Code**:
-   - Open VS Code and set a breakpoint on the line where the `chalk.blue` function is called.
+   - Open VS Code and set a breakpoint on the line where the `colors.blue` function is called.
    - In VS Code, press `Ctrl+Shift+D` to open the debug view.
    - Create a `.vscode/launch.json` file by clicking "create a launch.json file" and configure it for Node.js debugging:
      ```json